bocovp/GeigerGPX/README.md

 # GeigerGPX

 GeigerGPX is an Android application for simultaneous recording GPS track and dose-rate information obtained from **RADEX RD-1008** Geiger counter.
 No modification to the radiometer is required; signals are recorded via the microphone.
-Simply enter "search" mode, reset the threshold, and turn on the sound.
+Simply switch RD-1008 into "search" mode, reset the threshold, and turn on the sound.

 ## Current capabilities